-We will issue a demand notice following commencement of your development.
-The Demand Notice will detail the amount of Community Infrastructure Levy (CIL) due, the date it is due by and information about instalments, where these are relevant.
+We will issue a Demand Notice following commencement of your development, which will detail the amount of Community Infrastructure Levy (CIL) due, the date it is due by and information about instalments, where these are relevant.

 Late payment of a CIL instalment means the option to pay by instalment plan is lost and all remaining CIL liability (all instalments) will then become due in full immediately.
 Statutory late payment interest will start to accumulate, and surcharges may also apply.